Will Graves: Early years (2011–2014)

 On February 10, 2011, Graves signed with the Akita Northern Happinets of Japan and started his professional career.
+Over the next few seasons, he played for Boca Juniors (2011–2012), Marinos de Anzoátegui (2012), Club Deportivo Libertad (2012–2014) and Club Malvín (2013).

+Iceland (2014)

 On October 6, 2014, Graves signed with Keflavík of the Icelandic Úrvalsdeild.
 On November 13, 2014, Graves recorded a career-high 39 points, shooting 15-of-26 from the field, along with six rebounds, six assists and three blocks in a 87–82 win over ÍR Reykjavíkur.
 In 10 games played for Keflavík, he averaged 22.9 points and 8 rebounds per game.

 Israel (2014–2018)

 On December 17, 2014, Graves parted ways with Keflavík to join the Israeli team Maccabi Haifa for the rest of the season.
 On March 25, 2016, Graves participated in the 2016 Israeli League All-Star Game.
 In his second season with Maccabi Haifa, Graves helped the team reach the 2016 Israeli League Playoffs as the third seed, but they eventually lost to Maccabi Rishon LeZion in the Quarterfinals.

 On February 27, 2017, Graves recorded an Israeli League career-high 34 points, shooting 12-of-20 from the field, along with eight rebounds in a 96–97 loss to Maccabi Tel Aviv.
 On April 20, 2017, Graves suffered a season-ending injury in a match against Maccabi Tel Aviv.

 On August 4, 2017, Graves signed a one-year contract extension with Maccabi Haifa.
 However, on November 5, 2017, Graves parted ways with Haifa after playing three seasons with the team.

 On August 8, 2018, Graves signed a one-year deal with Hapoel Haifa of the Israeli National League.
 However, on October 24, 2018, he parted ways with Hapoel Haifa before appearing in an official game for them.